AviRamoutar/RhymeWatch-2.0/README.md

 - **Catch the vibe** – See whether today’s headlines tilt 📗 **Bullish** or 📕 **Bearish** before you open your trading app.
 - **Multiple news feeds** – We fall back gracefully from NewsAPI → Finnhub → Google News RSS, so you rarely see an empty dashboard.
+(Create own account and api key within scrapper file)
 - **One-click tickers** – Handy buttons for AAPL, MSFT, NVDA, AMZN, TSLA… plus your own “🟊 My Tickers”.
 - **Sleek dark mode** – Minimal, Apple-esque styling that looks great on a second monitor.